monibf/2D-GC/user_guide.md

 Using the 'export 3D plot' option in the file menu, the user can save the current 3D view as a .png file

 #### Quitting GCGC
-Using the 'quit' option (CTRL + Q) in the file menu, the user can terminate the program
+Using the 'quit' option (CTRL + Q) in the file menu, the user can terminate the program, this action can also be called by clicking the cross in the right-top corner of the main window.

 ### Setting transformations